📅 Last updated: May 20, 2026 · Reviewed by the Deconovo Editorial Team

 Fix #4: Add returns (wrap the curtain edge back to the wall)

-Side gaps often happen because the curtain edge floats forward, creating a “light tunnel” between fabric and wall.
-Returns (or wraparound rods) pull the edge back so light can’t sneak around the sides.
+Side gaps often happen because the curtain edge floats forward, creating a light tunnel between fabric and wall.
+Returns (or wraparound rods) pull the edge back so light cannot sneak around the sides.

-Fix #5: Increase center overlap (don’t let panels just “touch”)
+Fix #5: Increase center overlap (do not let panels just touch)

 If two panels only meet at the edges, light will leak through the middle.
 Add width or adjust your setup so the panels overlap when fully closed.